-Through an expanded jurisdiction agreement with the Chapel Hill Police Department, UNC Police officers who are en-route to off-campus locations are authorized to respond to any suspicious, criminal or emergency situations occurring on sections of Franklin and Rosemary streets to the north and west of campus, including off-campus housing, and they have full authority in those areas.
+Through an expanded jurisdiction agreement with the Chapel Hill Police Department, UNC Police officers who are en route to off-campus locations are authorized to respond to any suspicious, criminal or emergency situations occurring on sections of Franklin and Rosemary streets to the north and west of campus, including off-campus housing, and they have full authority in those areas.

-UNC Police has mutual aid agreements pertaining to providing assistance and the investigation of criminal incidents with the sheriff’s departments for Chatham County, Durham County, Orange County and New Hanover County; the police departments for Carrboro, Chapel Hill, Durham, Pittsboro, Hillsborough and Charlotte-Mecklenburg County; all of the UNC System institutions campus police departments; the North Carolina State Highway Patrol; and UNC Hospital Police.
+UNC Police has mutual aid agreements pertaining to providing assistance and the investigation of criminal incidents with the sheriff’s departments for Chatham County, Durham County, Orange County and New Hanover County; the police departments for Carrboro, Chapel Hill, Durham, Pittsboro, Hillsborough and Charlotte-Mecklenburg County; all UNC System institutions campus police departments; the North Carolina State Highway Patrol; and UNC Hospital Police.

 Officers from the Chapel Hill and Carrboro police departments and the Orange County Sheriff’s Office often provide assistance when there is a major special event at the University.
 On request, UNC Police cooperates with law enforcement agencies who are investigating criminal activity on the premises of recognized, off-campus student organizations; however, UNC Police does not request that local law enforcement agencies monitor or record criminal activity at these locations.
-UNC Police also has a close working relationship with the N.C.
-State Bureau of Investigation and N.C.
-Alcohol Law Enforcement and also conducts joint operations and training exercises with the Chapel Hill Police Department.
+UNC Police also has a close working relationship with the North Carolina State Bureau of Investigation and North Carolina Alcohol Law Enforcement and also conducts joint operations and training exercises with the Chapel Hill Police Department.

 A mobile command center is available for use in large-scale and/or protracted emergency services responses or for use in joint operations as an incident command center.

 In the interest of agency interoperability, the UNC Police uses the statewide VIPER 800 MHz communication system that allows for a more cohesive communications strategy with other Orange County emergency and law enforcement agencies, as well as with law enforcement agencies across the state.
 Compliance with APCO Project 25 standards enhance interoperability with other agencies and enable UNC Police to stay current with changing technologies and the needs of the University community.
-Additionally, UNC Police is one of only 77 college and university law enforcement agencies in the country currently accredited by the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA), through their Law Enforcement Accreditation Program and is one of only nine such college and university agencies currently CALEA accredited in the State of North Carolina.
-Furthermore, UNC Police’s Emergency Communications Center is one of only five college and university 911 Centers in the U.S. currently accredited through CALEA’s Public Safety Communications Accreditation Program.